mihnea-beep/lilac-gooseberries-runner/README.md

 To activate a sign, press 'A'.

-<b>Quen</b> creates a magic shield around you, absorbing physical damage.
+<b>Quen</b> creates a magic shield around you, absorbing physical damage and blocking enemy attacks.

 <b>Igni</b> shoots a fireball, killing every enemy it encounters.